davidokeyode/azure-prismacloud-workshop/walkthroughs/1-onboard-azure-sub.md

 >* For a full reference of the permissions, refer to [this document](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin/connect-your-cloud-platform-to-prisma-cloud/onboard-your-azure-account/azure-onboarding-checklist.html#id04489406-4377-448f-8d6c-d1623dcce1e7)

-## Prepare your Azure subscription for onboarding
+## Exercise 3 - Prepare your Azure subscription for onboarding
 >* In order for Prisma Cloud to ingest the network flow logs from an Azure subscription, the following steps needs to be completed:
    * Register the Microsoft Insights resource provider
    * Enable Network Watcher in the Azure regions that you have resources